Literature: The Millennium Trilogy aka: The Girl With The Dragon Tattoo

 Bondage Is Bad: Changed between books and films; it's bad in Dragon Tattoo when Bjurman ties Lisbeth up and rapes her, but Lisbeth freely lets Miriam tie her up gently when they meet in Played With Fire.
 In the Played With Fire movie, Lisbeth all but states that you would only be into bondage as a top if you were a sadistic pig and a rapist, but at the time she is talking to a rapist, so it all evens out.

-Casting Gag: For the American remake, David Fincher cast Daniel Craig as Mikael.
+Casting Gag: For the American adaptation, David Fincher cast Daniel Craig as Mikael.
 The gag doesn't pay off until the third in the trilogy, when Mikael spends the entire novel playing spy games vs. "The Section."

 The Danza: In the Swedish movie, Mikael Blomkvist is played by Mikael Nyqvist.